Murfreesboro TN Real Estate

 The Springs

 High active inventory signals a growing community with new construction options.
-Strong buyer interest from those looking for modern homes in a well-connected Murfreesboro location.
+Strong buyer interest from those looking for modern homes in a well-connected Murfreesboro location near the Siegel corridor.

 View Neighborhood